r0und3mup/verbose-umbrella/README.md

-# Foxytoux Installer
+# cloudflared

 ## Overview

-This shell script is designed to automate the installation of Foxytoux, a lightweight Ubuntu environment using Proot.
+This shell script is designed to automate the installation of cloudflared.

 ## Prerequisites